 Family group conferencing

-FACS will be piloting the use of family group conferencing as one tool for working with families in the Metro-Central and Northern Regions.
+DCJ will be piloting the use of family group conferencing as one tool for working with families in the Metro-Central and Northern Regions.

 Family group conferencing allows families, extended family and other significant people to be involved in the planning for children where there are child protection concerns.
 Examples of cases that would be considered suitable include families who are being assessed for intensive support casework or where contact arrangements and supervision arrangements are being arranged.